LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   and mode signals.
 - The capture-phase key dispatcher remains the single keyboard entry point.
 - Existing global enable/disable commands remain unchanged.
-- Page focus is moved with one direct `focus()` call on the selected page target.
+- Page focus moves through OpenKeyNav's shared, redirect-aware focus helper, which decorates only the settled page target.
 Heading and scrolling helpers are not reused because they temporarily create `tabindex="-1"` targets.
-- Structural status uses a dedicated visible `role="status"`/`aria-live="polite"` surface.
-Exit uses the existing transient notification after removing that mode-specific surface.
+- One core `StatusService` owns both `emitNotification()` and structural status.
+  Notifications remain assertive and transient; structural context changes update one persistent, scoped `role="status"`/`aria-live="polite"` channel.
+  Exit clears that channel and emits one time-limited polite status in the same document, modal, element, or open ShadowRoot.
+Visible structural status uses the same optional OpenKeyNav branding as notifications, controlled by `notifications.displayToolName`.
+- Structural status identifies the active structural, document/root, or typed context, reports the target's position, and gives the active canonical hierarchy level as a one-based number.
+The document or scoped root is level
+  1. Typed contexts are overlapping routes rather than tree nodes, so their status reports the underlying structural level that Shift+Up/Down returns to.
+The persistent status does not name previous or next horizontal contexts;
+  attempted boundary commands still report unavailable relationships.
+It reports applicable typed routes as a bounded count. `Shift+Escape` closes the visual surface without moving focus or disabling its visually hidden polite live updates.
+Escape-owning widgets keep that chord, and true mode re-entry restores the visible surface.
+- Status messages are inserted as text by default.
+Only OpenKeyNav-owned markup explicitly passed with `trustedHtml: true` is interpreted as HTML.
+- Composed-tree traversal, deep active-element lookup, generated-interface exclusion, and author-provided accessible-name extraction live in shared DOM and naming utilities rather than separate structural implementations.

 ## Target discovery